South Georgia Island

 South Georgia Island is the largest island in the South Georgia and the South Sandwich Islands group.
-A mecca for wildlife photographers, ecologists and documentary makers like Sir David Attenborough.
+A mecca for wildlife photographers, ecologists and documentary makers like Sir David Attenborough a visit to South Georgia Island will likely be one of your greatest travel experiences.

 In addition to the dramatic landscape you’ll be somewhat overcome by significant populations of southern fur seals, elephant seals and King penguins on the island.

-All you have to do is find your way to this isolated, barren and largely inhospitable group of islands in the southern Atlantic Ocean.
+All you have to do is find your way to this isolated, barren and largely inhospitable group of islands in the South Atlantic Ocean.

 Hopefully I’II get to run another photography tour that includes the magnificent South Georgia Island in the not too distant future.

-It’s said that rats, introduced accidentally onto the island are responsible for the loss of tens of millions of ground-nesting bird’s eggs and chicks over the years.
+It’s said that rats, introduced accidentally onto the island, are responsible for the loss of tens of millions of ground-nesting bird eggs and chicks over the years.

-I understand that an eradication program, the largest of its kind in the world, has now resolved this terrible problem.
+The good news is that a rodent eradication program, the largest of its kind in the world, has now resolved this terrible problem.
+Great thanks to the South Georgia Heritage Trust for their work in this area.

 Our numerous shore excursions were made from zodiacs.
 This particular landing required me passing through the gauntlet as I made my way through a bunch of feisty seals.